anthonylouismorton/Code-201/reading-notes/Read-03.md

 - items can be added, updated, deleted, or read (crud) from an array

 ### Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)
-- Conditional statemets all for code to make a decision on what to do next depending on a condition
+- Conditional statements all for code to make a decision on what to do next depending on a condition
 - for, while, and do, are loops that check conditions and make a decision accordingly
 - Comparison operators are used in loops to compare two different outcomes: